BIRDSOpenSource/BIRDSOpenSource.github.io/overview/index.en.md

 has_toc: false
 ---

-# **Learn**
+### Home
+### **A learning guide**
 {: .lh-0 .text-purple-200}
-# Everything you need to know about building a satellite with a guide to take you step-by-step.
+# Everything you need to build a satellite: A step-by-step guide

+This document covers how to build a satellite from scratch.
+Readers are expected to have a bachelors degree in space engineering or at least prerequisite knowledge on the basics of a satellite and how it works.

+If you're new here, here's a list of what to expect in the next few pages:
-- [x] Introduction to the Birds Bus
+- [x] Introduction to the Birds bus and other core components
-- [x] How to get up and running
+- [x] How to get started
 - [x] Deep dives on technical topics

 > [!Note]
-> We are currently in the process of updating much of our training content referencing documents from the BIRDS-X satellite.
+> We are currently in the process of updating most of our training content especially those referencing documents from the BIRDS-X satellite.

+### Here are some quick links:
 <div style="display: flex; flex-wrap: wrap; gap: 10px; justify-content: space-between;">
   <div style="flex: 1 1 calc(33.333% - 10px); margin: 5px 0; padding: 10px; background-color: #f4f6fa; color: black; border-radius: 5px; text-align: left; box-sizing: border-box;">
     <span class="fs-6"> Space for All </span>
     <br /> <br />
-    <span class="fs-3"> Learn the BIRDS Bus basics, the platform's architecture, and what problems BIRDS Bus can solve for your team </span>
+    <span class="fs-3"> Learn the basics of the BIRDS Bus, the platform's architecture, and what problems the BIRDS Bus can solve for your team </span>
     <a href="{{site.url}}/about" style="display: block; margin-top: 5px; padding: 10px 0; background-color:rgb(0, 0, 0); color: white; text-decoration: none; text-align: center; border-radius: 3px; font-size: 12px; width: 100%; box-sizing: border-box;">
       START
     </a>